 - US for growth every 3 weeks.

-- Weekly NST or BPP; twice weekly for suspected fetal growth restriction or olighydramnios.
+- Weekly NST or BPP and/or AFI; twice weekly for suspected fetal growth restriction or olighydramnios.

 - Weekly assessment for amniotic fluid (modified BPP).